snet-al/baseknowledge_main/Scrum/Team/TEAM_LEAD.md

 ## 1. Role Overview

-The Technical Team Leader (TTL) is the single point of accountability for a specific product team.
-This is a "Heavyweight" leadership role that combines **People Management**, **Technical Architecture**
+The Technical Team Leader (TTL) is the single point of accountability for a specific technology team, or as will be defined and Vertical Team in the matrix of management.
+This is a "Heavyweight" leadership role that combines **People Management**, **Technical Management**

 **Core Mission:** To build a high-performing team of engineers while ensuring the software they build is scalable, modern, and aligned with the company’s technical vision.

 ---

-## 2. Technical Leadership & Strategy (The Architect)
+## 2. Technical Leadership & Strategy

 - **Technology Selection:** Evaluate and define the tech stack, frameworks, and third-party tools.
 You ensure the stack is fit-for-purpose and future-proof.
 - **Architectural Ownership:** Lead the design of complex systems and microservices.
 You hold the final decision-making power (DRI) on technical disputes.
+This responsibility is added by default to the TTL, but if the projects become larger, the role of TECH LEAD emerges per project.
 - **Standards & Quality:** Enforce "Clean Code" principles, automated testing strategies, and robust CI/CD pipelines.
 - **Technical Debt Management:** Balance the trade-off between shipping features quickly and maintaining a healthy, refactored codebase.